 The Humphrey Perkins Parent Ambassador Group (PAG) has the following objectives:

-Our nine parent ambassadors are:
+Our eight parent ambassadors are:

 Donna Preston (Year 7)